 Exchange rates:Renminbi Yuan (RMB) per US dollar - 6.455 (2011 est.), 6.7703 (2010 est.), 6.8314 (2009), 6.9385 (2008), 7.61 (2007), 7.97 (2006), 8.1943 (2005), 8.2768 (2004), 8.277 (2003)

 Inflation rate (consumer prices): 4.8% (2007 est.), 5.4% (2011 est.)

 Other China Economy Info

-We hope that your China job search has been successful and you will get China visa too.
-So, if your China cover letter and China resume are ready, you may distribute them to your future employers or job recruiters and start preparing for a China job interview.
+We hope that your China job search has been successful and you have China visa with China work permit too.
+So, if your China cover letter and China resume are ready, you may distribute them to your future employers and start preparing for a China job interview.

 Good luck the China economy info!